-4.1 Extracting Transactions of Usage
+4.1.
+Extracting transactions of usage

 A transaction of usage is a set of interactions between an API and a client of this API.
 These interactions consist of calling methods, accessing attributes, inheritance or creating an instance object based on a class of the API.
 They are identified by statically analyzing the source code of both the API and its clients.
 Transactions are different depending on the choice of which are the API clients.
 This choice directly affects the type of the resulting patterns.
+Mul-

-Multiple options are possible, a client can be either a class, a group of classes or the whole application.
-Figure 6 illustrates these situations.
-Firstly, if we consider that a transaction corresponding to a class composing a client application, then $\{C2, C5\}, \{C3\}, \{C3\}$ $\{C5\}, \{C7\}$ and $\{C7\}$ are the set of transactions that will be identified based on the first client application.
-Secondly, if a transaction corresponds to a group of classes from the client application, then $\{C2, C5, C3\}, \{C5, C7\}$ and $\{C7\}$ are the set of transactions that will be identified considering the first client application.
-Thirdly, if a transaction corresponds to the whole client application, then $\{C2, C5, C3, C7\}$ is the transaction that will be identified considering the first client application.
+Please cite this article as: A. Shatnawi et al., Reverse engineering reusable software components from object-oriented APIs, The Journal of Systems and Software (2016), http://dx.doi.org/10.1016/j.jss.2016.06.101 tiple options are possible, a client can be either a class, a group of classes or the whole application.
+Fig. 6 illustrates these situations.
+Firstly, if we consider that a transaction corresponding to a class composing a client application, then {C2, C5}, {C3}, {C5}, {C7} and {C7} are the set of transactions that will be identified based on the first client application.
+Secondly, if a transaction corresponds to a group of classes from the client application, then {C2, C5, C3}, {C5, C7} and {C7} are the set of transactions that will be identified considering the first client application.
+Thirdly, if a transaction corresponds to the whole client application, then {C2, C5, C3, C7} is the transaction that will be identified considering the first client application.